Hyper-V Virtual CPUs Explained07 Feb 2014 by 88

 But What About Hyper-Threading?

-If you want to know what Hyper-Threading is and how it functions, please check the comments section for a great explanation by Jason.
+If you want to know what Hyper-Threading is and how it functions, please check the comments section for a great explanation by Jordan.
 It’s much more accurate and clear than my explanation.

 If you want to know how to plan for it, the official guideline is to not treat the second logical processor presented by Hyper-Threading as a a true core.
 It does boost performance, but by no more than about 25% at the maximum.